BeanstalkFarms/Beanstalk-Landing/content/posts/mayflower-update.md

 **Sunrise Incentive Adjustment**

 Beanstalk updates its monetary policy every Season, which occurs upon a successful call of the `sunrise` function.
-It costs gas to call the `sunrise` function and Beanstalk often overpays to incentivize users to call it.
+It costs gas to call the `sunrise` function and Beanstalk often overpays in Beans to incentivize users to call it.
 The Sunrise Incentive Adjustment upgrade makes it such that how much Beanstalk pays for incentivization of the `sunrise` function takes into account Ethereum network conditions (i.e., current gas costs) and Beanstalk economic conditions (i.e., the Bean price).

 Reducing unnecessary Bean issuance in the `sunrise` incentive reward should reduce sell pressure on Beans.